HL7/case-reporting/README.md

 Some screenshots....

-## TODO how integrate with the [FHIR Implementation Guide Auto-Builder](https://github.com/Healthedata1/auto-ig-builder)
+## How to integrate with the [FHIR Implementation Guide Auto-Builder](https://github.com/Healthedata1/auto-ig-builder)

+Currently this setup using submodules does not work with the FHIR Implementation Guide Auto-Builder.
+It being published as a GitHub pages document.